 NFL teams should be lining up to sign this free agent to the practice squad, because sheesh.

-After graduating from high school, Woodward went on to play soccer at the University of Kentucky and currently plays goalkeeper at the University of Portland.
+After graduating from high school, Woodward went on to play soccer at the University of Kentucky and goalkeeper at the University of Portland.
 I feel sorry for any soccer balls coming her way.

 This post was originally published on April 21, 2017, but this hit will stand the test of time.